J. D. Bernal: Application of Marxism to science

 Raised as a Catholic, Bernal became a socialist in Cambridge as a result of a long night arguing with a friend.
 He also became an atheist.
 According to one reviewer, "This conversion, as complete as St. Paul's on the road to Damascus, goes some way to account for, but not excuse, Bernal's blind allegiance for the rest of his life, to the Soviet Union".
 He joined the Communist Party of Great Britain (CPGB) in 1923.
 His membership evidently lapsed when he returned to Cambridge in 1927 and was not renewed until 1933, and he may have lost his card again shortly afterward.

 Bernal became a prominent intellectual in political life, particularly in the 1930s.
 He attended the famous 1931 meeting on the history of science, where he met the Soviets Nikolai Bukharin, and Boris Hessen who gave an influential Marxist account of the work of Isaac Newton.
 That meeting fundamentally changed his world view and he maintained sympathy for the Soviet Union and Joseph Stalin.
 In 1939, Bernal published The Social Function of Science, probably the earliest text on the sociology of science.

 After World War II, although Bernal had been involved in evaluating the effects of atomic attacks against the Soviet Union, he supported the World Congress of Intellectuals for Peace organised in Communist Poland in 1948.
-Afterwards, he wrote a letter to the New Statesman warning that the US was preparing "a war for complete world domination".
+Afterwards, he wrote a letter to the New Statesman warning that the United States was preparing "a war for complete world domination".
 Consequently, when Bernal was invited to a world peace conference in New York in February 1949, his visa was refused.
-However, he was allowed into France in April for the World Congress of the Partisans of Peace, with Frédéric Joliot-Curie as president and Bernal as vice-president.
+However, he was allowed into the French Fourth Republic in April for the World Congress of the Partisans of Peace, with Frédéric Joliot-Curie as president and Bernal as vice-president.
 The following year the organisation changed its name to the World Peace Council.